-3 External Comms Tactics for Internal Comms Pros (infographic)
+3 PR Tactics for Internal Comms Pros (infographic)

 Internal communication professionals and external comms professionals can learn a lot from each other.
 Both groups of communicators are competing with the 24/7 news cycle and increasing expectations about the quality of content.
 How can you cut through the noise?
 How can you command attention?
 These three external comms tactics from a former PR professional on theEMPLOYEEapp team can help you begin to break through to make an impact.